 Co-Owner of Autism Services of Kansas

 While attending graduate school, Eileen began to work with a child with Autism using Applied Behavior Analysis.
-She has worked with children with autism and other developmental disabilities between the ages of 3 and 15 years old within the home, school, and community settings.
-Eileen worked for over five years in a Middle School as a Special Education Teacher in a center based classroom from children with autism, an ABA therapist in the home setting and an Autism Specialist.
+She has worked with children with autism and other developmental disabilities between the ages of 2 and 15 years old within the home, school, and community settings.
+Eileen worked for over five years in a Middle School as a Special Education Teacher in a center based classroom for children with autism, an ABA therapist in the home setting and an Autism Specialist.
 She works as a Board Certified Behavior Analyst (BCBA) in the Kansas City Metro area, working with children in the home, school, and community setting.
+Eileen currently sits on the Board of Directors for the Golden Scoop.
+She has 3 kids of her own and enjoys cheering on the K-State Wildcats in her free time.

 - Board Certified Behavior Analyst